 Combined Credits and Expenses

-Full-time joint degree students generally complete the program in three or four years.
-Part-time applicants generally complete the joint degree program in four or five years.
+Full-time joint degree students generally complete the program in four years.
+Part-time applicants generally complete the joint degree program in five years.
 A student may accelerate the program by taking classes in the summer or by taking more courses during the academic year.
 By doing so, a student may complete both programs one-half year earlier.

 Joint degree students must meet the grading standards of the College of Law and the respective graduate degree program in order to remain in good standing.
 Grades are recorded on the transcript under the college in which the courses are taken, and the combined degree is recorded after graduation.
 Students who are dismissed from either program may be able to continue studies in the other program.
 Students must satisfy the normal program requirements of the other school to receive the degree; no double counting of credits is permitted after a dismissal from one college.